drklee3/COEN177L/lab3/README.md

 ## Usage

 You can use the `run.sh` script to generate random files, compile, and run the trials.
+This will create a file `ouput.log` which contains individual trial data.

 ```text
 # make run.sh executable